THE PASSION AND SKILL TO MAKE A CHANGE

 The Weil Legal Innovators (WLI) program engages incoming law school students in addressing some of the most pressing social and legal challenges in our communities today.
 Each WLI class comprises 10 incoming law school students who plan to attend a J.D. program at one of our law school partners.
 Innovators defer their first year of law school to work at a partner nonprofit organization for a paid public service fellowship, executing a strategic initiative designed to leverage their passion for justice and commitment to public service, while amplifying the impact of the nonprofits and their important missions.

-Applications for the 2025-2026 Weil Legal Innovators (WLI) Program are now open!
-Apply by March 17, 2025.
+Applications for the 2025-2026 Weil Legal Innovators (WLI) program are now closed.
+Applications for the 2026-2027 program cycle will open by winter 2025.

 WHY BE A WEIL LEGAL INNOVATOR?